American bison hunting: Trapping

-The Hidatsa near Missouri River confined the buffalo on the weakest ice at the end of winter.
+The Hidatsa near the Missouri River confined the buffalo on the weakest ice at the end of winter.
 When it cracked, the current swept the animals down under thicker ice.
-The people hauled the drowned animals ashore, when they emerged downstream.
-Although not hunted in a strict sense, the nearby Mandan secured bison, drowned by chance, when the ice broke.
+The people hauled the drowned animals ashore when they emerged downstream.
+Although not hunted in a strict sense, the nearby Mandan secured bison, and drowned by chance, when the ice broke.
 A trader observed the young men "in the drift ice leap from piece to piece, often falling between, plunging under, darting up elsewhere and securing themselves upon very slippery flakes" before they brought the carcasses to land.

-Religion also plays a big role in Native American bison hunting.
-Plains tribes generally believe that successful hunts required certain rituals.
-The Omaha tribe had to approach a herd in four legs.
-At each stop the chiefs and the leader of the hunt would sit down and smoke and offer prayers for success.
-The Pawnee performed the purifying Big Washing Ceremony before each tribal summer hunt to avoid scaring the bison.
-To Plains tribes, the buffalo is one of the most sacred animals, and they feel obligated to treat them with respect.
-When they are about to kill a buffalo, they will offer it a prayer.
-Failures in the hunt could have been attributed to poorly performed rituals.
-Each animal produces from 200 to 400 pounds of meat.
+Butchering methods and yield

+The Olsen–Chubbuck archaeological site in Colorado, where buffalo herds were driven over a cliff, reveals some techniques, which may or may not have been widely used.
+The method involves skinning down the back to get at the tender meat just beneath the surface, the area known as the "hatched area".
+After the removal of the hatched area, the front legs are cut off as well as the shoulder blades.
+Doing so exposes the hump meat (in the Wood Bison), as well as the meat of the ribs and the Bison's inner organs.
+After everything was exposed, the spine was then severed and the pelvis and hind legs were removed.
+Finally, the neck and head were removed as one.
+This allowed for the tough meat to be dried and made into pemmican.